bitbrain/bitbrain.github.io/_posts/2016-05-31-deploy-to-itch.md

 * build and upload your game automatically to itch.io on a git push
 * use [Butler](https://github.com/itchio/butler)

 The basic goal of this guide is to auto-deploy your games just by using a single git push command locally.
 You do not need to build your game or upload it anywhere.
-The toolchain I will show you does it for you.
-This is very useful and saves a lot of time, since time is always a limited resource!
+The toolchain does it for you.
+This is very useful and saves a lot of time, since time always has been a limited resource!

 The basic toolchain works like follows: